kev-m/pyCoilGen/docs/source/overview.md

 ## Examples

-The [`examples`](https://github.com/kev-m/pyCoilGen/blob/master/examples) directory in the GitHub repository contains several usage examples for pyCoilGen.
+The [`examples`](https://github.com/kev-m/pyCoilGen/blob/master/examples) directory in the GitHub repository contains several usage examples for **pyCoilGen**.
 These examples demonstrate different scenarios and configurations for generating coil layouts.

 ## Citation